 - Launch Rate

 - System Safety Resource Allocation

 - System Safety Status

 - Incident Learning and Corrective Action

 - Technical Risk

 - System Safety Efforts and Efficacy

 - Shuttle Aging and Maintenance

 - System Safety Knowledge Skills and Staffing

 - Perceived Success by High-Level Management

 Each of these submodels is described in more detail below, including both the outputs of the submodel and the factors used to determine the results.
-The models themselves can be found elsewhere [6].
+The models themselves are included in the Appendix.